-- You must possess a valid passport at all times, unless exempt from passport requirements.
+- Possess a valid passport at all times, unless exempt from passport requirements.

-- You must possess a valid, unexpired I-20 at all times.
+- Possess a valid, unexpired I-20 at all times.
 This includes correct degree level, major, current funding, and personal data.

-- You must enroll in and attend classes.
+- Enroll in and attend classes.
 If you plan on taking a semester off other than summer, you must obtain prior approval from the Immigration/Visa Specialist.

-- You must attend the college/university listed on your I-20.
+- Attend the college/university listed on your I-20.
 Prior approval is needed if you plan to take classes at classes at Spoon River College.
 If you dual enroll, you must take the majority of your credits per semester at WIU.

-- You must complete a full course of study during normal enrollment periods (fall & spring semester).
+- Complete a full course of study during normal enrollment periods (fall & spring semester).

 Full time is defined as 12 credits per semester for undergraduates, 9 credits per semester for graduate students.